10 Best Riding Lawn Mowers for Hills and 2 to Avoid

 But that’s not all – the Exmark Quest mowers can be ordered in 42-inch and 50-inch cutting decks and are powered by a robust 22-horsepower Kohler engine.

-In terms of fuel tank capacity, the Exmark Quest lawn mower come with a large 3-gallon tank, so you won’t have to waste time filling up frequently.
+In terms of fuel tank capacity, the Exmark Quest lawn mower comes with a large 3-gallon tank, so you won’t have to waste time filling up frequently.

-Adding to this, the Exmark Quest Series are equipped with commercial-grade tires that provide increased traction and superior handling.
+Adding to this, the Exmark Quest Series is equipped with commercial-grade tires that provide increased traction and superior handling.

 Pros: